Freedom Library

 In the mid-20th century, under the brutal weight of segregation and suppression, Freedom Libraries emerged as a radical response: community-driven libraries built by and for Black people in places where the mainstream public library system excluded them.
 These were often born in church basements, community halls, or private homes, grown out of donated books, courageous organizing, and fierce commitment to knowledge access.

+As part of the larger civil rights movement, Freedom Libraries became central to Freedom Summer organizing and voter registration work.
 They were safe spaces for learning, organizing, and radical imagination.
-In many places, they offered not only reading materials but workshops, political education, literacy training, and a place for community gatherings.
+In many places, they offered not only reading materials but workshops, political education, literacy training, and community gatherings.
+Courageous volunteers and community members sustained these libraries despite facing violence, vandalism, and firebombing.
+They understood that access to knowledge and community gathering was an act of resistance.

 Visit Us or Donate Books!